Skip to main content

 Authors

-Director and Head of Private Assets & Capital Management (“PACM”) proposition, Insurance Consulting and Technology
+Director and Head of WTW PACM proposition, Insurance Consulting and Technology

-Anthony is a Director within the WTW PACM.
-He leads WTW’s Private Assets and Capital Management proposition and oversees WTW’s activity on the topic of Solvency U.K. reforms.
-He is a member of the Equity Release Council Funding Forum and co-author of WTW’s independent ABI commissioned report on SII reforms.
+Anthony leads WTW’s Private Assets and Capital Management (‘PACM’) proposition and oversees WTW’s activity on the topic of Solvency UK reforms.
+He is a member of the Equity Release Council Funding Forum, a member of the IFoA Solvency UK Matching Adjustment Attestation Forum and co-author of WTW’s independent ABI commissioned report on SII reforms.

 Associate Director, Insurance Consulting and Technology